singh-ab/melody-tracks/README.md

 ### Micro Frontend Architecture

+I decided to go with Vite and not Webpack because Webpack+NextJS were having some trouble working together.
+Vite was simpler.
 This project uses Vite's Module Federation to load components across separate applications:

 1. The main-app is the shell that handles authentication and loads remote components